Approximatey 140 artists and craftspeople have been selected to participate in our 33rd Summer Art Festival.

 Proceeds from the Art Festival provide art scholarships for local students and PAL members.
-Proceeds are also shared with the Gig Harbor community and out-of-town visitors through our art shows, exhibitions and educational programs.
+Proceeds are also shared with the Gig Harbor community and out-of-town visitors through our art shows, workshops and other educational programs.

-Our high school scholarship winners for 2014 were Rachael Brunson and Olivia Fillingham from Peninsula High School; Heather Ohlson and Amie Sabin from Gig Harbor High School and Elizabeth Wolfsen from South Kitsap.
+Our high school scholarship winners for 2016 were Cassandra Skanes and Annabelle Yedinak from Peninsula High School and Tova Beck, Claire Gostin, Elyse Miyake and Zachary Thomson from Gig Harbor High School.
+No students from South Kitsap High School or Henderson Bay High School applied this year.
 A primary requirement of our scholarships is that recipients must continue their art studies beyond high school.
-Congratulations to these aspiring artists!
+Congratulations and best wishes to these talented young artists!